 7. Cupcake Wrapper Angels

 Transform cupcake wrappers into little angels by folding and adding a paper face.
-These angels can be hung on the tree or used for a mini nativity scene.
+These angels can be hung on the tree or used as part of a DIY nativity scene.

 8. Tissue Paper Trees

 Use layers of tissue paper to create vibrant Christmas trees that can be hung in the window.
-The colors glow beautifully when the light shines through!
+The colors glow beautifully when the light shines through.
+You can find more inspiration in our tissue paper stained glass ideas.

 9. Button Baubles